netsec-ethz/scion-coord/scripts/files/README.md

 ## Configuring emailer:

 SCION-coord systemd service is configured to send emails on every failure.
-To do so it uses python scipt `emailer.py`, which is being copied to `/usr/bin` as part of installation procedure.
+To do so it uses python script `emailer.py`, which is being copied to `/usr/local/bin` as part of installation procedure.
 Few additional steps are required to make this work:

 ### Configuring email credentials